 For the past year I’ve maintained independent gym visits when I can, walks and Yoga, but I’m aware the body gets used to repetitive activities and we start to see that our efforts don’t really reap rewards.
 Something must change, although I’d still not gone to a class!

-Cooper – my fitness-fan, fun-loving other half, bit his tongue for a good seven months.
-I’ve only just learnt he’s reluctant (scared?) to divulge certain truths to me.
+Cooper – my fitness-fan, fun-loving other half, bit his tongue for the past year.
+I’ve only just learnt he’s reluctant to divulge certain truths to me.
 Apparently about five years into this 17-year thing we have going on, he told me he didn’t think a shirt I was wearing out one night suited me.